Michel-Liao/scratch-vit/README.md

 * Linear unit test tested forward and backward pass only for one pass.
 Needed to pass twice to check the `update_params()` function!
 * Numerical issues with LN.
 Add eps in the bottom.
 * Issue of using float64 in PyTorch vs float32 in cp for faster computation.
+* Question of how to initialize positional embeddings?
+Decided on normal distribution as each patch needs to learn to move its embedding toward a certain ideal so should cluster around mean.
+* Issue of no positional embedding PyTorch implementation... just have to be careful.
+Created some unit tests for shapes.

+## Ideas
+* Compare our ViT attention maps/visualize with official implementation
+* Ablations